yuriy-chumak/libol-algebra/reference/en/matrices.md

 Matrices
 ========

 Matrix is a two-dimensional array arranged in rows.
 Vector of vectors, in other words.
+Ol's matrices are in row-major order.

 TOC
 ---